QuestioWo/Sigma17/README.md

 * √ - Add double click back to output box
 * √ - Show code chunk of currently being executed program
 * √ - Display highlighting of lines being exectued in code chunk
+* Make the code debugger follow the line that was executed
+* Highlighting for effected/used memory values and registers.

 5. Write Tests
 * √ - Write testing framework for/how to set tests out